 He worked hard every day to put food on their little table.
-Usually just rice, beans, and vegetables, but sometimes they could afford to buy chicken for arroz con pollo.
-It had just been the two of them for the past seven years since her mama passed away from cancer.
+Usually, it was just rice, beans, and vegetables, but sometimes they could afford to buy chicken for arroz con pollo.
+It had been just the two of them for the past seven years since Mónica’s mama passed away from cancer.

 Raúl lived in the barrio, and they met through mutual friends.
-He was three years older, and with her father always on the road, she gravitated toward a boyfriend.
+He was three years older, and with her father always on the road, Mónica gravitated toward a boyfriend.

 He was a little controlling, but somehow that made her feel loved and cared for.

-After a few months, things with Raúl just didn’t go like Mónica intended.
+After a few months, things with Raúl just didn’t go as Mónica intended.

 “Hey, mi reina,” he’d say.
 “Just do me a favor?
 I have a friend who wants to meet you.”
 But there was a steely look in his eye, and she knew it wasn’t optional.

 He’d post pictures of her on Facebook.
-And the more personal ones, he’d send directly to anyone who needed a little extra push to pick a time and date.
+He’d send the more personal ones directly to anyone who needed a little extra push to pick a time and date.

 She met his “friends” at his apartment.
 Raúl always negotiated a “good price” for time with “his girl.”

 That was when she realized that Raúl was also selling drugs.
-Somehow she had missed this red flag early on.
-His “friends” would pay her a visit and then the guys would get high together.
+She had missed this red flag somehow early on.
+His “friends” would pay her a visit, and then the guys would get high together.
 She’d join them, desperate to escape this reality she found herself in.